 - Sequential Function Chart – Graphical and Textual structure

 Just about every manufacturer’s HMI screen will be programmed with different software.
-Due to the proprietary nature of communications, I would always use the manufacturers HMI with their PLC.
-The communications is usually direct to the memory areas, and faster response time.
+Due to the proprietary nature of communications, I would always use the manufacturer’s HMI with their PLC.
+The communications are usually directed to the memory areas and have a faster response time.

-Higher level languages such as Visual Basic (VB6) will give you the ability to run self contained programs that can install on a computer and communicate to the network.
-I have used this to retrieve information out of the PLC’s on the production floor and save this information into a database.
+Higher-level languages such as Visual Basic (VB6) will allow you to run self-contained programs that can install on a computer and communicate with the network.
+I have used this to retrieve information from the PLCs on the production floor and save this information into a database.

-W3school has help me to deliver real time data via email and web pages to the computer network.
+W3school help me to deliver real-time data via email and web pages to the computer network.

-ASP stands for active server pages and is used to communicate from a database to web pages.
+ASP stands for active server pages and communicates from a database to web pages.

-We have an abundance of information and ways to learn programming.
+We have an abundance of information and ways to learn to program.
 The language and way will change depending on what you want to do.
-PLC programming is not just the logic behind discrete input and outputs on a machine, it is the entire system.
+PLC programming is not just the logic behind discrete inputs and outputs on a machine but the entire system.
 It is the sharing and use of information for the organization.

-I believe that we are going and growing in the right direction with information sharing…
+I believe we are going and growing in the right direction with information sharing…

 How do you see this change?